alimcodescalers/G8_testing/docs/performance/fio_test/fio_test.md

 - For each run of the **run\_fio.py**, there is a separated folder that is created which has its own CSV file

 ### Tearing Down the test
- - In order to clean all the created virtual machines and the deployed cloudspaces:
+ - In order to clean all the created virtual machines and deployed cloud spaces:

   ```
   cd G8_testing/performance_testing/scripts
   python3 cleanup_vms.py --{provide needed parameters}
   ```

   **Following parameters are available**:
   ```
   -u USERNAME, --user=USERNAME